-1. All course grades, including those assigned after a deferred examination(s) are derived from an evaluation of examination and term work, unless otherwise decided by the College Council on the recommendation of the course director.
+1. All course grades, including those assigned after a deferred examination(s) are derived from an evaluation of examination and term work, unless otherwise decided by the Office of the Faculty Council on the recommendation of the course director.
 The weighting of these two portions is set by the course director and announced early in the course (See Section C also).